AuReMe/esmecata/README.md

   -s SPARQL, --sparql SPARQL
                         Use sparql endpoint instead of REST queries on Uniprot.
   --remove-tmp          Delete tmp files to limit the disk space used: files in tmp_proteome for esmecata proteomes and files created by mmseqs (in mmseqs_tmp).
+  -l LIMIT_MAXIMAL_NUMBER_PROTEOMES, --limit-proteomes LIMIT_MAXIMAL_NUMBER_PROTEOMES
+                        Choose themaximal number of proteomes after which the tool will select a subset of proteomes instead of using all the available proteomes (default is 99).
 ````

 For each taxon in each taxonomy EsMeCaTa will use ete3 to find the corresponding taxon ID.
 Then it will search for proteomes associated to these taxon ID in the Uniprot Proteomes database.